Reading at university

 Methods which focus on using books and other texts in a strategic focused way are likely to make the best use of your time.

 SQ3R: Reading and making notes from part of a text

 SQ3R is a well-known method for reading and making notes.
 It involves surveying a text and asking questions before you start reading.
 It is a particularly good strategy to use for reading textbooks.
-The reading process focuses on selected parts of the text which you read and recall in turns keeping in mind your initial questions.
+Surveying helps you get an overview and select which parts are relevant.
+The reading process focuses on selected parts of the text which you read and recall in turns, keeping in mind your initial questions.
 Finally you review the notes you have made.